International Space Development Conference 2026: June 4-7, 2026

 Moderator Dr. Anthony Paustian — NSS Vice President Marketing

-Join astronauts Robert “Hoot” Gibson, Susan Kilrain, and Steven Hawley as we discuss their careers and NASA’s space shuttle program in its entirety, including a number of behind-the-scenes nuggets that might come as a surprise to many.
+Join astronauts Robert “Hoot” Gibson, Susan Kilrain, and Steven Hawley as they discuss their careers and NASA’s space shuttle program in its entirety, including a number of behind-the-scenes nuggets that might surprise you.

 Sunday, June 7, 2026